Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Introduction

+However, most existing methods rely on single-channel PPG signals, which limits their capacity to capture waveform variability across cardiac cycles.
+To overcome this limitation, we propose a multi-channel pattern recognition approach using 2D signal representations.
+Specifically, we generate a four-channel PPG image by stacking padded PPG cycles and computing three derived features: the first-order difference, the second-order difference, and the area under the curve (AUC).
+This enriched representation allows the model to capture both local waveform structures and inter-beat variability, thereby improving the accuracy and fidelity of ECG signal reconstruction.

-Traditional convolutional neural networks (CNNs) have demonstrated strong performance in signal processing tasks, including ECG reconstruction.
-However, CNNs are inherently constrained by their reliance on localized operations and limited receptive fields, which restrict their ability to capture long-range dependencies and global relationships in the data.
-In contrast, recent advancements in self-attention-based models, such as Transformers \cite{vaswani2017attention}, overcome these limitations by leveraging global context and effectively modeling sequential dependencies.
-Vision Transformers (ViTs), which adapt the Transformer architecture for image-based tasks, have achieved outstanding performance in analyzing spatially structured data.
-Building on these advancements, we leverage ViT for ECG reconstruction by applying it to our PPG signal images.
-This allows the ViT model to capture variations in PPG waveforms across multiple cycles within the signal images.
-Unlike CNN-based approaches, which focus on local features, ViTs enable the model to learn dependencies through self-attention mechanisms across both the temporal dimension (capturing sequential dependencies along the beat progression) and the inter-beat dimension (modeling relationships across multiple aligned beats in the 2D representation).
+Traditional CNNs have demonstrated strong performance in signal processing tasks, including ECG reconstruction.
+However, their reliance on localized filters and limited receptive fields constrains their capacity to capture long-range dependencies and global contextual patterns.
+Recent advances in self-attention-based models, particularly Transformers \cite{vaswani2017attention}, have addressed these limitations by effectively modeling sequential dependencies through global context.
+These models have shown strong performance across a wide range of time-series applications \cite{YU2024110552, NAYAK2024100716}.
+Vision Transformers (ViTs) \cite{dosovitskiy2021image}, an extension of the Transformer architecture for image-based analysis, further enhance this capability by capturing spatial structures in data-rich image representations.

-In this study, we propose a novel ECG reconstruction method based on a ViT network that processes four-channel signal images derived from PPG signals.
-The input data is represented as a 3D tensor with dimensions \(X \times Y \times Z\), where \(X\) and \(Y\) correspond to a 2D signal image derived from the 1D PPG sequence, constructed by stacking padded PPG cycles (or beats) into a structured 2D representation, and \(Z\) represents the number of channels.
+Building on these advancements, we propose a novel ECG reconstruction method that applies a ViT architecture to four-channel image-like representations of PPG signals.
+Unlike conventional 1D CNN-based models, which operate on raw PPG sequences, our method restructures the input as a 3D tensor of size $X \times Y \times Z$: the $X$-$Y$ plane captures a 2D signal image formed by stacking individually padded PPG cycles along temporal and morphological dimensions, while $Z$ denotes the number of feature channels.
+These include the raw PPG signal, its first-order difference, second-order difference, and the AUC.